gvwilson/sensibleadventures/cloudherd/new.md

 "Choegyal," Granna Fee corrected.

 "Right, him.
 If Dorbu won't do it, he will, and if *he* won't, they'll just promote someone else."
-His scowl deepend.
+His scowl deepened.
 "Like it or not, we're on our own."

 "What about Tasteless?"
 Noxy asked hesitantly.
 "Couldn't we---"